-We have audited the accompanying Country-by-Country ("CBC") financial information of Bank of Ireland Group plc ("the Group") for the year ended 31 December 2023 pursuant to European Union (Capital Requirements) Regulations, 2014 ("the Regulations") which is required to be audited by Regulation 77 of those Regulations.
-The CBC financial information set out on pages 2 to 3 in the Bank of Ireland Group plc CBC report (collectively "the CBC financial information"), has been prepared on a consolidated basis more fully explained in the basis of preparation on page 2.
+We have audited the accompanying Country-by-Country ("CBC") financial information of Bank of Ireland Group plc ("the Group") for the year ended 31 December 2024 pursuant to European Union (Capital Requirements) Regulations, 2014 ("the Regulations") which is required to be audited by Regulation 77 of those Regulations.
+The CBC financial information set out on pages 2 and 3 in the Bank of Ireland Group plc Country by Country Reporting (collectively "the CBC financial information"), has been prepared on a consolidated basis more fully explained in the basis of preparation on page 2.

-In our opinion, the CBC financial information as at 31 December 2023:
+In our opinion, the CBC financial information as at 31 December 2024: